HarperDB/documentation/docs/administration/harperdb-studio/manage-instance-roles.md

 # Manage Instance Roles

-HarperDB users can be managed directly through the HarperDB Studio.
-It is recommended to read through the users & roles documentation to gain a strong understanding of how they operate.
+HarperDB users and roles can be managed directly through the HarperDB Studio.
+It is recommended to read through the [users & roles documentation](../../developers/security/users-and-roles.md) to gain a strong understanding of how they operate.

-Instance role configuration is handled through the roles page of the HarperDB Studio, accessed with the following instructions:
+Instance role configuration is handled through the **roles** page of the HarperDB Studio, accessed with the following instructions:

 1) Navigate to the HarperDB Studio Organizations page.